bparanj/crystal/programming/javascript/nuxt/convert-md-epub.md

 To convert Markdown files to Kindle book format, especially with code syntax highlighting, you can use several open-source tools.
 Here's a brief overview:

-1. **Pandoc**: A versatile document converter, Pandoc can convert Markdown to various formats including ePub, which is Kindle compatible.
+1. **Pandoc**: A versatile document converter, Pandoc can convert Markdown to various formats  ePub, which is Kindle compatible.
 It supports code syntax highlighting.

 2. **Calibre**: Primarily an eBook management tool, Calibre also has powerful conversion capabilities.
 It can convert Markdown to ePub or directly to Kindle's MOBI format.
 However, for syntax highlighting, you might need to preprocess the Markdown.